Behaviour

 Dependency entries

-Each entry in the bracketed list is one of the following:
+Each entry in the dependency array is one of the following:

 EntryMeaning